ibm-watson-data-lab/ibmos2spark/README.md

 # ibmos2spark

-The package configures Spark Hadoop configurations for connecting to Softlayer and IBM Bluemix Object Stores with the 'swift' or 'swift2d' protocol.
+The package sets Spark Hadoop configurations for connecting to IBM Bluemix Object Storage and Softlayer Account Object Storage instances with the swift protocol.
+The packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances (and through IBM Data Science Experience).

-It is recommended to use 'swift2d' instead of the previous version.
-The new version allows for more flexible names (underscores) and is faster.

-This repository contains separate packages for `python`, `R` and `scala` Spark kernels.
+This repository contains separate packages for `python`, `R` and `scala`.
-You will find their documentation within the sub-folders and they should all be installed separately.
+You will find their documentation within the sub-folders.